The shortlist of why trades operators sign here

 vs. full-acre minimums at competing yards

-Most institutional IOS product in the Valley starts at 1 acre (~43,560 SF) and runs $7,500–$12,000/month base rent.
+Most fenced yards available in the Valley start at 1 acre (~43,560 SF) and run $7,500–$12,000/month base rent.
 That works for a 50-truck fleet; it overshoots a typical 10-truck trade contractor by 3×.
 Gilbert Yards' ~15,000 SF format right-sizes the footprint to the operator.

 vs. operating from home or a residential rental